 - You can use it to learn other programs like Microsoft Access, Word or PowerPoint.

-Detailed instructions for accessing the Excel training and the requirements for completion will be available on this website in February.
+Detailed instructions for accessing the Excel training and the requirements for completion are available here.
 Please contact the MPA Program Office at MPA@mccombs.utexas.edu if you have any questions.

 Admitted MPA Student FAQ

 Additional information regarding MPA degree policies, McCombs resources, registration, and other topic areas are available on the current student web page.

 Committing to the MPA Program